(See the Top Prospects posting for issues that I’m considering for new positions.)

 Out of Play

-Issues whose parabolic sar is in bear phase.
+Issues whose parabolic sar diverges from the price-channel phase.
 If held, under my rules they are sold.
 If not held, they are not candidates for a new position.

 Issues that I hold positions in are marked with an asterisk (*).